cferdinandi/houdini/README.md

 Getting started with Houdini is really easy.
 [View the online tutorial](http://cferdinandi.github.com/houdini/) or dig through the `index.html` file.

 ## Changelog
+* v4.1 (January 27, 2014)
+  * Updated `addEventListener` to be more object oriented.
+  * Moved feature test to script itself.
 * v4.0 (January 27, 2014)
   * Switched to a data attribute for the toggle selector (separates scripts from styles).
   * Prefixed script with a `;` to prevent errors if other scripts are incorrectly closed.